-Complete the following procedure to shut down the storage subsystem during an emergency:
+To shut down the storage subsystem during an emergency, complete the following steps:

 - 1. If you have time, stop all I/O activity to the storage subsystem by shutting down the host or disconnecting the storage subsystem logical drives through the host. - 2.
 Check the LEDs (front and back).
 Make note of any fault LEDs that are lit so that you can correct the problem when you turn on the power again. - 3.
 Turn off all power-supply switches; then, disconnect the power cords from the storage subsystem.